How Much Money Does an Agriculturist Make?

 Soil and Plant Scientists

-The Bureau of Labor Statistics predicts that the demand for agricultural and food scientists will increase approximately 16 percent by 2018, a rate faster than the overall average.
+The Bureau of Labor Statistics predicts that the demand for agricultural and food scientists will increase approximately 6.2 percent by 2028, a rate equal to the overall average.
 Growth will be fueled by emerging technologies, such as crops that are genetically engineered to resist pests, as well as the need to protect the environment while optimizing output.
 Other emerging industries, such as biofuels and biosecurity, will also require agricultural and food scientists.

 - Bureau of Labor Statistics: Occupational Outlook Handbook, 2010-11 Edition, Agricultural and Food Scientists